sosa413131/XML/README.md

-In this repo you will find an example of an XML file. this sample file contains the top 5 ny times bestsellers for the week of March 20, 2022.
+In this repo you will find an example of an XML file and code that will validate whether the XML aligns with a schema file and a DTD or data type definition file.
+This xml file contains the top 5 ny times bestsellers for the week of March 20, 2022.
+To run the file open a bash/zsh terminal and navigate to the file.
+Once you are in the repo folder run the file with the command python dom_parser_dtd.py.